RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

-Setting Translation Memory Access Rights
+# Setting Translation Memory Access Rights
-==

-As a general rule, file-based TMs can generally be opened and used by anyone who is equipped with Var:ProductName.
-As long as you do not assign passwords to a TM file, any user can have unrestricted access to it (e.g. read/write, import/export, etc.) to the translation memory.
-However, you may protect a TM file with passwords that allow access to only a certain level of functionality.
+By default, anyone who has Var:ProductName can open and use a file-based TM.
+If you do not assign passwords, users have unrestricted access to the translation memory, including read/write and import/export operations.
+You can also protect a TM with passwords that restrict access to specific functionality.

-There are four different access levels for file based TMs:
+## Access Levels

+File-based TMs support four access levels:

-* **Administrator**: Can perform any TM-related operation, i.e. read/write, change settings, import/export.
+* **Administrator**: Can perform any TM-related operation, including read/write, settings changes, and import/export.
-* **Maintenance**: Can perform operations such as global find/replace in a TM (but no change to TM settings and no import/export).
+* **Maintenance**: Can perform tasks such as global find and replace, but cannot change TM settings or use import/export.
-* **Read/Write**: This access level is typically used by translators, who need to be able to add/change TUs and search the TM.
+* **Read/Write**: Typically used by translators who need to add or change TUs and search the TM.
-* **Read-only**: Guest access that allows users to perform only TM look-ups.
+* **Read-only**: Guest access that allows users to perform only TM lookups.

->[!NOTE]
->
->Server TMs use a different, much more sophisticated and granular access rights model.

-When a user opens a password-protected TM in Var:ProductName the following prompt will be shown where you can select the required access level and then enter the corresponding password:
+When a user opens a password-protected TM in Var:ProductName, the following prompt lets the user select an access level and enter the corresponding password:

 ![PwdPrompt](images/PwdPrompt.jpg)

-Setting Passwords Programmatically
+## Setting Passwords Programmatically
---

-Add a new class to your project, which you call ```TmProtector```.
-Add a public function called ```AssignPasswords``` to your newly-created class, which takes the file name and path as parameter.
-This function can be called as shown below:
+Add a new class named `TmProtector` to your project.
+Then add a public method named `AssignPasswords()` that takes the TM file path as a parameter.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs